raunelgarcia/front-end-framework/README.md

 Step 1: Generate a new Personal Access Token

-Go to your personal GitHub account and create a new token with read packages permission.
+Navigate to your personal GitHub account and go to Settings.
-Copy your token for the following step.
+Once the page fully loads, scroll down to the Developer settings section.
+Click on Personal Access tokens, then select Tokens (classic).
+Follow the prompts to generate a new token, ensuring that you grant it the read permission.
+Once the token is generated, make sure to save the key securely, as you won't be able to see it again.

 Step 2: Configure GitHub authentication

-Create or update your `settings.xml` file in the `.m2` directory (usually located in your home directory) with the following content:
+Create or update your `settings.xml` file in the `.m2` directory (usually located in your home directory (path: C:/Users/UserName/.m2)) with the following content:

 ```xml